-The Hass avocado is one of the most delicious and popular varieties of avocado around, with a rich creamy texture, nutty flavor, and a small to medium seed.
-The Hass skin is easy to peel and darkens from green to purplish-black as it ripens.
-This week, we have smaller Avocados.
+With a rich creamy texture, nutty flavor, and a small to medium seed, it's no surprise that the Hass avocado is the most popular variety grown in California.
+The skin is easy to peel and darkens from green to purplish-black as it ripens.
+We partner with other organic farms to bring you the best Hass Avocados.

 What Are They?
-The king of the avocado varieties the Hass have a rich taste and a smooth creamy texture.
+The king of the avocado varieties the Hass has a rich taste and a smooth creamy texture.

-How to cut/peel: Remove skin and large pit in the center of the avocado
+How to cut/peel: Remove skin and the large pit in the center of the avocado.